War-Brokers/War-Brokers/apps/wbapi/README.md

 To test the project locally, perform the following steps:

 1. Set up monorepo ([`CONTRIBUTING.md`](../../CONTRIBUTING.md))
+2. Install docker and docker compose
-2. Open a terminal emulator in this (`wbapi`) directory
+3. Open a terminal emulator in this (`wbapi`) directory
-3. Start a server in http://localhost:5000
+4. Start a server in http://localhost:5000
    ```
-   yarn start
+   yarn dev
    ```